ASPP/pelita/doc/source/writing_player.rst

    **Maze distance:** The Maze distance between the two bots is 5.

 Note that Manhattan and maze distances are always integer values.
-In the game distances are almost always measured either in Manhattan or in maze distance.
+In the game, distances are almost always measured either in Manhattan or in maze distance.
 We provide a series of convenience methods for dealing with position and distances in ``pelita.datamodel``: